Telephone

 • Lean Distribution

-• Originated with a focus on lean manufacturing processes but has now expanded to all business processes
+• Originated with a focus on lean manufacturing processes but has now expanded to all business processes.

 • Unique to every business - aimed at the elimination of waste in every area.

-• Goal is to execute the distribution function with less human effort, less inventory, less time to handle products and less space requirements to become highly responsive to customer demand while producing top quality service in the most efficient and economical manner possible.
+• Deliverable is to become highly responsive to customer demand while producing top quality service in the most efficient and economical manner possible.

-All Content Copyright © 2012 MWPVL International Inc. All Rights Reserved. | Supply Chain and Logistics Consultants | Site Map | Privacy Policy.
+All Content Copyright © 2024 MWPVL International Inc. All Rights Reserved. | Supply Chain and Logistics Consultants | Site Map | Privacy Policy.

 MWPVL International Inc. is a full-service global Supply Chain, Logistics and Distribution Consulting firm.
-Our consulting services include Supply Chain Network Strategy, Product Sourcing Strategy, 3PL Outsourcing Strategy, Purchasing and Inventory Management, Distribution Center Design, Material Handling Systems, Supply Chain Technology Advisory Services (WMS, TMS, LMS, YMS, OMS, DMS, Purchasing, Forecasting, Slotting), Lean Distribution, Transportation Management, Distribution Operations Assessments, Warehouse Operations Consulting and much more.
+Our consulting services include Supply Chain Network Strategy, 3PL Outsourcing Strategy, Distribution Center Design, Material Handling Systems, Supply Chain Technology Advisory Services (WMS, TMS, LMS, YMS, OMS, DMS, Purchasing, Slotting), Lean Distribution, Transportation Management, Distribution Operations Assessments, Warehouse Operations Consulting and much more.